rinnakk/japanese-stable-diffusion/README.md

 We used the following dataset for training the model:

-- Approximately 100 million datasets with Japanese captions, including the Japanese subset of [LAION-5B](https://laion.ai/blog/laion-5b/).
+- Approximately 100 million images with Japanese captions, including the Japanese subset of [LAION-5B](https://laion.ai/blog/laion-5b/).

 ## Usage